sakigv0406/SaiKiranGV/README.md

 - 🌱 I’m currently working on Automation and Performance Engineering
 - 💞️ I’m looking to explore the QA edge technologies
 - 📫 You can reach me on kiran.perf@gmail.com
-- My Linked in profile is www.linkedin.com/in/sai-kiran-gv-088a8224
+- My LinkedIn profile is www.linkedin.com/in/sai-kiran-gv-088a8224

 <!---